Season 4, episode 7: "State of Exception" in El Salvador (May 18, 2023)

 Comedian Matt Falk joins host Scott Campbell to talk about how comedy can shift culture and be used as a tool for social change.

 MCC worker Annalee Giesbrecht ends the episode with the story about a mysterious nightly serenader in Mexico City.

-Episode 2: COVID-19 response in DR Congo / guest Cindy Klassen (June 24, 2020)
+Season 1, episode 2: COVID-19 response in DR Congo / guest Cindy Klassen (June 24, 2020)

 Mulanda Jimmy Juma shares about how his experience as a displaced person helps inform his work for MCC today in the Democratic Republic of Congo and how our partners there are responding to COVID-19 in camps for displaced people.